evmos/docs/docs/protocol/evmos-cli/manual-localnet.md

 evmosd tendermint unsafe-reset-all --home $HOME/.evmosd
 ```

 Your node is now in a pristine state while keeping the original `priv_validator.json` and `config.toml`.
-If you had any sentry nodes or full nodes setup before, your node will still try to connect to them, but may fail if they haven't also been upgraded.
+If you had any sentry nodes or full nodes setup before, your node will still try to connect to them,
+but may fail if they haven't also been upgraded.

 ### Delete Data

+import Highlighter from '@site/src/components/Highlighter';
+import ProjectValue from '@site/src/components/ProjectValue';

-Data for the {{ $themeConfig.project.binary }} binary should be stored at `~/.{{ $themeConfig.project.binary }}`, respectively by default.
+Data for the <ProjectValue keyword="binary" /> binary should be stored at <Highlighter pretext="~/." keyword="binary" />,
+ respectively by default.
 To **delete** the existing binaries and configuration, run:

 ```bash
 rm -rf ~/.evmosd
 ```

-To clear all data except key storage (if keyring backend chosen) and then you can rerun the full node installation commands from above to start the node again.
+To clear all data except key storage (if keyring backend chosen) and then you can rerun the full node installation
+commands from above to start the node again.

 ## Recording Transactions Per Second (TPS)